Ambermoon: Development

 Legends of Valour was anticipated to compete with Ambermoon, and Simon stated in regards to Legends that "it failed to impress us here at Thalion ... our screen window is approximately three times bigger and still faster.
 We're using the same size screen for the texture mapped dungeon in Amberstar which is why our system doesn't tend to 'crumble' distant objects as much as Legends of Valour.
 Furthermore, we seem to use bigger bitmap blocks so the pixels don't zoom into larger squares as fast."
 Simon refers to Legends of Valour as "pioneering work on the Amiga".
 "With our system, for example, it's impossible to have a 'second' storeys [sic] like in Legends, at least at the moment."

 Legacy

 Ambermoon was a major success for Thalion, but it ultimately failed to prevent the company's collapse, which occurred before they were able to begin the final part of the planned trilogy.
 Part of the Thalion team went on to Blue Byte, which produced the graphically-similar game Albion, a spiritual sequel to Ambermoon.

 In 2022, a fan expansion, Ambermoon Advanced, was announced.
 The first two of five planned episodes were released in January 2023.
+On May 14, 2023, the surviving source code for the game and its predecessor Amberstar was uploaded on GitHub by Jurie Horneman, programmer of both games.